 In the study of rough surfaces in contact, one can adopt either statistical or deterministic approaches.
-The former, which includes multi-asperity models [Greenwood and Williamson, 1966, Bush et al., 1975, Greenwood, 2006, Carbone and Bottiglione, 2008] and Persson's model [Persson, 2001] (see also [Manners and Greenwood, 2006]), deals with probability densities and average statistical properties of roughness.
+The former, which includes multi-asperity models [11, 18-20] and Persson's model [13, 21], deals with probability densities and average statistical properties of roughness.
 This approach is applicable to contacts with a statistically meaningful number of contacting asperities.

-These analytical and semi-analytical methods are built on certain assumptions and, as such, have limitations when it comes to predicting the rigorously formulated contact problem between rough surfaces [Manners and Greenwood, 2006, Carbone and Bottiglione, 2008, Yastrebov et al., 2017].
-On the other hand, deterministic approaches, such as multi-asperity models with interactions [Afferrante et al., 2012, Yastrebov, 2019, e.g.] can effectively account for a small number of contact spots, their interaction and spatial heterogeneities in roughness.
-Different more advanced methods can be employed to address contact problems within a deterministic framework. most versatile is the finite-element method [Hyun et al., 2004, Pei et al., 2005, Yastrebov et al., 2011, Gao and Bower, 2006], which can inherently handle nonlinear and heterogeneous material behavior and large deformations.
+These analytical and semi-analytical methods are built on certain assumptions and, as such, have limitations when it comes to predicting the rigorously formulated contact problem between rough surfaces [14, 20, 21].
+On the other hand, deterministic approaches, such as multi-asperity models with interactions [22, 23, e.g.] can effectively account for a small number of contact spots, their interaction and spatial heterogeneities in roughness.
+Different more advanced methods can be employed to address contact problems within a deterministic framework.
+The most versatile is the finite-element method [24-27], which can inherently handle nonlinear and heterogeneous material bebariar and deformations.
+However, it is computationally intensive and necessity method [24-27], which can inherently handle nonlinear and heterogeneous material behavior and large deformations.
 However, it is computationally intensive and necessitates solving mechanical equations not only on the surface but also in the bulk.
-Another group of methods, including boundary-element and spectral methods, focuses exclusively on surface interactions and, in their basic implementation, relies on space-invariant fundamental solutions [Kalker, 1977, Stanley and Kato, 1997, Polonsky and Keer, 1999, Bonnet, 1999, Campaná and Müser, 2006].
-Over the past few decades, these methods have been extended to tackle more complex problems involving heterogeneous and nonlinear materials [Putignano et al., 2015, Amuzuga et al., 2016, Frérot et al., 2019, Pérez-Ràfols et al., 2023].
+Another group of methods, including boundary-element and spectral methods, focuses exclusively on surface interactions and, in their basic implementation, relies on space-invariant fundamental solutions [28-32].
+Over the past few decades, these methods have been extended to tackle more complex problems involving heterogeneous and nonlinear materials [33-36].

 When two conductive solids come into contact, a localized resistance emerges due to the discontinuous nature of the actual contact area.
 From a mathematical standpoint, at the macro-scale level, this phenomenon is characterized by a discontinuity in potential or temperature at the interface of contact.
-At smaller scales, as discussed in the pioneering works of Holm [Holm, 1957], the conductivity at contact spots exhibits a continuous change in potential (temperature) for electrical (and thermal) contacts.
-In a manner analogous to early models of mechanical contact involving rough surfaces, the true contact area can be represented by a collection of discrete circular contact spots distributed across the nominal contact area, and potentially extending even beyond it [Greenwood and Tripp, 1967, Greenwood, 1966].
-The latter case is possible when there is a lack of scale separation between contacting shapes and roughness characteristics, see [Greenwood et al., 1984, Yastreboy, 2019].
+At smaller scales, as discussed in the pioneering works of Holm [37], the conductivity at contact spots exhibits a continuous change in potential (temperature) for electrical (and thermal) contacts.
+In a manner analogous to early models of mechanical contact involving rough surfaces, the true contact area can be represented by a collection of discrete circular contact spots distributed across the nominal contact area, and potentially extending even beyond it [38, 39].
+The latter case is possible when there is a lack of scale separation between contacting shapes and roughness characteristics, see [23, 40].

-One of numerous examples that accounts for inelastic deformations in contact is the work of Kogut and Komvopoulos [Kogut and Komvopoulos, 2003], where the authors used a fractal geometry with a simple overlap (cut-off) model to establish a theoretical connection between fractal roughness parameters and constriction resistance, assuming elasto-plastic deformation.
-However, it is worth recalling here, that overlap models were shown to produce erroneous results and should not be used for quantitative analysis [Pei et al., 2005, Greenwood, 2006, Dapp et al., 2012].
-In the elastic regime, Barber [Barber, 2003] rigorously demonstrated the equivalence between electrical/thermal contact resistance and contact normal stiffness.
-Consequently, within the contact mechanics community, this equivalence is often employed as a justification for disregarding a separate study of thermo-electrical diffusion equation in mechanical contact of rough surfaces.
+One of numerous examples that accounts for inelastic deformations in contact is the work of Kogut and Komvopoulos [41], where the authors used a fractal geometry with a simple overlap (cut-off) model to establish a theoretical connection between fractal roughness parameters and constriction resistance, assuming elasto-plastic deformation.
+However, it is worth recalling here, that overlap models were shown to produce erroneous results and should not be used for quantitative analysis [19, 25, 42].
+In the elastic regime, Barber [43] rigorously demonstrated the equivalence between electrical/thermal contact resistance and contact normal stiffness.
+Consequently, within the contact mechanics community, this equivalence is often employed as a justification for disregarding a separate study of thermoelectrical diffusion equation in mechanical contact of rough surfaces.